tan-vu-d/tan-vu-d.github.io/home.md

 ---
-layout: home
+layout: page
 title: home
 permalink: /home/
 ---
 home is where the wardrobe is.
+12